itsjoshuagraves/digitalgarden/content/journal/design/index.md

 title: Design & Problem Solving
 tags: ["Wisdom"]
 bookToc: true
-summary: "Collection of insights on mind, focus, and ethics."
+summary: "Collection of insights on how to approach problems."
 ---

 ## Design & Thinking